anbipa/DataDiscoveryFreyja/README.md

 ### Storage Considerations
 - Disk space:
-    - Base image size: ~ 350 MB
+    - Base images size: ~ 500 MiB
 ### External Service Dependencies
-- Future: LTS and IKB services for data retrieval and annotation.
+- LTS (Done) and IKB (In Progress) services for data retrieval and annotation.

 ### Service Scaling & Load
 - The application is designed to run on a single instance.
 However, the component is stateless and can be horizontally scaled where applicable (e.g., for several benchmarks).